tinkerwilco/ideaverse-pub/src/site/notes/Sandbox Pub.md

 What I'm listening to:
 1. boygenius' new album
-2. Thinking in Systems audiobook from Libro.fm
+2. The Art of Gathering, audiobook from Libro.fm
-3.